Slain football players remembered as funny, sweet, ambitious - WHIZ News

-CHARLOTTESVILLE, Va.
-(AP) — Virginia football coach Tony Elliott smiled broadly when asked to share thoughts about three of his players slain in a campus shooting, as if doing so would offer some respite from two days of intense heartache.

-Lavel Davis Jr., D’Sean Perry and Devin Chandler were funny, competitive and great teammates, Elliott said, with personality quirks all their own that stood out.

-Davis was gentle, but passionate, with a smile that lit up a room, Elliott said.
-The 6-foot-7 wide receiver set the standard when it came to practicing and preparing for a game — even when the coaches weren’t around.
+Lavel Davis Jr., aspired to be the country’s best wide receiver after overcoming a season-ending injury.
+Gentle but passionate, the 6-foot-7 sports star set the standard among teammates for preparing for a game — even when the coaches weren’t around.

-“The other thing that resonated is just how good of a teammate he was and how much he loved his teammates and would do anything for his teammates,” Elliott told reporters at a Tuesday news conference.

-Perry was probably the most interesting guy on the roster, the coach said, a dedicated player but also a studio art major who shaped pots out of clay, liked to draw and listen to classical music.
+D’Sean Perry shifted seamlessly from linebacker to defensive end when the coaches asked.
+He was probably among the most interesting players on the roster, an art major who could draw and listened to classical music.

-“And he had a sense of humor that was one of a kind that only D’Sean could have,” Elliott said.
-“You knew immediately when somebody said something, yeah, that was D’Sean.”

-Chandler transferred in from Wisconsin and had yet to play at Virginia.
+Devin Chandler transferred in from Wisconsin, where the wide receiver returned a total of four kicks, three against Notre Dame.
+At Virginia, his sense of humor helped teammates push through the monotony of training.
+He loved to dance.

 LAVEL DAVIS JR.

-An injury sidelined Davis for the 2021 season but he returned this year, starting six of the first seven games.
-In the season opener against the University of Richmond, he caught four passes for 89 yards, including a 56-yard touchdown.
-He was on a watch list for 2022 Comeback Player of the Year.
+A torn ACL derailed his sophomore season — Davis watched from the sideline — but he returned this year with great expectations.
+They were realized in the very first game.
+Trailing Richmond 7-0, he caught a 56-yard pass that tied the score.

-Herman Moore, who developed a friendship with Davis as an alumni-mentor, said Davis was hoping to finish his college career on a high note after bouncing back from his injury.
+“He wanted to be recognized as the best receiver in the nation,” said Herman Moore, who developed a friendship with Davis as an alumni-mentor.

-Davis had aspirations for the NFL, Moore said.
+Davis’s major was undecided.
+And he had aspirations to play in the NFL, Moore said.
 But he was also thinking about life beyond sports, perhaps in business.
-The future, however, was yet to be decided.

-“He wanted to be recognized as the best receiver in the nation,” Moore said.
-“And he felt he had all the tools and the athleticism to get it done.”

 American studies professor Jack Hamilton, who had Davis in class, offered a similar impression.